telerik/ajax-docs/controls/listbox/how-to/hide-the-transfer-to-left-button.md

 ---
 title: Hide the Transfer to Left button
-page_title: Hide the Transfer to Left button | RadListBox for ASP.NET AJAX Documentation
+page_title: Hide the Transfer to Left button - RadListBox
-description: Hide the Transfer to Left button
+description: Check our Web Forms article about Hide the Transfer to Left button.
 slug: listbox/how-to/hide-the-transfer-to-left-button
 tags: hide,the,transfer,to,left,button
 published: True